Employee or independent contractor?

 $6,000 for Workers Compensation insurance (assuming $12 rate for every $100 in payroll)

 Plus prior year taxes, penalties, and increased cost to comply with labor and healthcare regulations.

-For a trucking company with 20 drivers, this means over $200,000 in additional expenses, not calculating your legal expenses.
+For a trucking company with 20 drivers, this means over $200,000 in additional expenses, not calculating your legal, HR and compliance expenses.

 Here are the factors the IRS and state agencies can take under consideration in determining whether a driver is an employee or an owner-operator: